Route 66 (TV series): Scripts

 Route 66 was officially created by producer Herbert B. Leonard and writer Stirling Silliphant; Silliphant wrote the majority of the episodes (including the pilot) while Leonard did not write at all.
 It was notable for its dark storylines and exceptional realism.
 Tod and Buz frequently became involved with individuals whose almost nihilistic worldview made for occasionally frightening TV.
 Some 50 years after its premiere, Route 66 is still one of the few TV series to offer such a range of socially conscious stories, including mercy killing, the threat of nuclear annihilation, terrorism, runaways, and orphans.
 Other episodes dealt with the mentally ill, lupus, drug addiction, or gang violence.

 Some stories were lighthearted, such as a memorable episode featuring Richard Basehart as a folklorist trying to record the music of an isolated Appalachian community, and a Halloween episode called "Lizard's Leg and Owlet's Wing".
 One of the last episodes (113/116) was outright slapstick comedy (with even a pie fight), costarring Soupy Sales, and entitled "This Is Going to Hurt Me More Than It Hurts You".

 Theme song

-Nelson Riddle was commissioned to write the instrumental theme when CBS decided to have a new song, rather than pay royalties for the Bobby Troup song "(Get Your Kicks on) Route 66."
+Nelson Riddle was commissioned at short notice to write the instrumental theme when CBS decided to have a new song, rather than negotiating royalties for the Bobby Troup song "(Get Your Kicks on) Route 66."